Market

 during the year by the Company.

 vi.
-Based on our examination, which
+Based on our examination which

 included test checks, the Company

-has used accounting software(s) for
+has used accounting software for

-maintaining its books of account for the
+maintaining its books of account which

-which has a feature of recording audit
+has a feature of recoding audit trail (edit

-trail (edit log) facility and the same has
+log) facility and the same has operated

-operated throughout the year for all
+throughout the year for all relevant

-relevant transactions recorded in the
+transactions recorded in the software.

-softwares.
-Further, during the course of
+Further, during the course of our audit,

-instance of the audit trail feature being
+audit trail feature being tampered with

-statutory requirements for record
+statutory record retention requirements.

 For B D G & CO LLP